-Michelle Williams’ Response To Mark Wahlberg's Donation Thanked Anthony Rapp & Twitter Is Loving It
+Michelle Williams’ Perfect Response To Mark Wahlberg’s Time’s Up Donation Thanked This One Person

 You've probably heard reports about a large pay disparity between Michelle Williams and her male costar, Mark Wahlberg, for a reshoot of All The Money In The World.
 The conversation has been mostly surrounding the (very different) salaries each actor was paid, but it ended with a very welcome donation to Time's Up from Wahlberg on Saturday, Jan.
 13. Furthermore, Michelle Williams' response to Mark Wahlberg's donation took the time to thank Anthony Rapp, the individual who was the catalyst for the reshoot, and Twitter was very much here for it.